| |

 Changing routines leads to behavior changes.
 Stick to your normal routine of having morning meetings, read alouds, literacy and math rotations, etc. Keep working on key skills and learning with fun, engaging summer review activities for kindergarten.

-Now is not the time to be too laid back or make big changes in your schedule.
-This will cause more stress than it’s worth!
+Now is not the time to be too relaxed or make big changes in your schedule.
+Doing so will cause more stress than it’s worth!

-Whether you do an end of the year countdown or just have a few special days or activities planned, give your students something to look forward to.
+Whether you do an end of the year countdown or just plan a few special days or activities, give your students something to look forward to.

 You can ask your principal to read your students a story.
 Plan a lesson that can be done outside.
 Have students bring in a stuffed animal and have a picnic that day.